 Randolph College typically requires applicants to be in the top 55 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1030 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 910.
 The estimated average SAT composite for admitted freshman is 1150 out of 1600.
+The school ranks #24 in Virginia for highest average SAT composite score.
 A competitive SAT score is critical as 81 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1145 to 1260||Avg +||86%-91%|

 |Less than 915||Low||<68%|